 The EU Single Market is an economic space within which people, goods, services and capital move around Europe as freely as within one country.
 The bulk of the Single Market was completed in 1993, with remaining isolated gaps being progressively abolished.

 GROWTH AND COMPETITIVENESS

 The EU’s strategy for a smart, sustainable and inclusive economy has been revitalised with the on-going implementation of its economic reform package, Europe 2020.
-This will help Europe recover from the global financial crisis and emerge stronger, by boosting competitiveness, productivity, growth potential, social cohesion and economic convergence.
+This is helping Europe to recover from the global financial crisis and emerge stronger, by boosting competitiveness, productivity, growth potential, social cohesion and economic convergence.
 In parallel, the EU is also reforming its financial and economic architecture to ensure a better functioning of the Economic and Monetary Union.

 The EU promotes education and training for all citizens.
-It encourages, inter alia, lifelong learning, student mobility across borders and multilingualism.
-Under its Erasmus Mundus programme, the EU promotes European higher education to third countries and seeks partnerships with non-EU institutions as well as providing scholarships for students and academics to study in Europe.
+It encourages, inter alia, lifelong learning, student mobility across borders, and multilingualism.
+Under its recently launched Erasmus+ programme, the EU promotes European higher education to third countries and seeks partnerships with non-EU institutions as well as providing scholarships for students and academics to study in Europe.